0xPolygon/polygon-docs/docs/zkEVM/architecture/protocol/transaction-life-cycle/batch-sequencing.md

 - `keccack256(transactions)` is the Keccak digest of the transactions byte array.
 - `globalExitRoot` is the root of the bridge’s global exit Merkle tree.
 - `timestamp` is the batch timestamp.
-- `seqAddress` is address of batch sequencer.
+- `seqAddress` is the address of the batch sequencer.

 ![Batch chain structure](../../../../img/zkEVM/04l2-batch-chain-acc-hash.png)